Leon12-aaryson/versefountain/BACKEND_DOCUMENTATION.md

           "id": 2,
           "title": "New Poem",
           "content": "Content of the new poem.",
-          "authorId": 5, // ID of the authenticated user "createdAt": "2023-01-02T14:30:00.000Z",
+          "author_id": 5, // ID of the authenticated user
+          "createdAt": "2023-01-02T14:30:00.000Z",
           "isVideo": false,
           "videoUrl": null,